 Below are just some examples of the how funding from the Gatwick Foundation Fund has made a difference here in Surrey.

 The Gatwick Foundation Fund awarded its most recent grants in April 2019 to:

-- Actions for Carers, with support groups from across Surrey, including Ash and Woking, offers help, advice and information to around 2,300 young carers aged under 18 every year – including after-school and holiday activities to give them a break from caring.
+- Actions for Carers, with support groups from across Surrey, offers help, advice and information to around 2,300 young carers aged under 18 every year – including after-school and holiday activities to give them a break from caring.
 The grant will help provide additional after school activities.

 - Age Concern Banstead promotes the well-being of local older people by providing services to help them live safely and independently in their own homes.
 Grant will help fund an additional Home Visitor to match the increase in referrals.